jonasholfeld/kirby3-many-to-many-field/README.md

 ...
 ```

 The other two necessary fields are a validator that makes sure you link a page only once to another, and a static field that saves the name of the corresponding relation field, that is the field in the linked page the relation should be written to.
-This is needed because there could be multiple relation field in the same blueprint and the plugin needs to know which relation should be written to which field.
+This is needed because there could be multiple relation fields in the same blueprint and the plugin needs to know which relation should be written to which field.

 #### 2.2 Corresponding blueprint

 To be able to edit the relation from both sides, both blueprints of the related pages need to have a field of the type manytomany.
 They need to have corresponding values in the specific fields.
 Lets visit aboves example again and look how the fields are corresponding...

+#### **`project.yml`**
 ```yaml
 title: Project